Paint Thinners and Colored Pencils

 How to Use Paint Thinners on Colored Pencils

 There are a variety of ways to apply thinner.
-Some people prefer dabbing a bit of thinner on to a tissue or towel while others will prefer the preciseness of a tortillion.
-We know of a few people who will also get some paper towel and wrap it around the tip of a pencil or pen and hold the paper towel in place with tape.
-This essentially gives them a “blending pencil” that they can use in a similar manner to a traditional colored pencil.
-Since the turpentine is easier to see, you can also use a paint brush so “paint” some of it on as well.
+Some people prefer dabbing a bit of thinner on to a tissue or towel while others will prefer the preciseness of a tortillon.
+We know a few people who will also get some paper towel and wrap it around the tip of a pencil or pen and hold the paper towel in place with tape.
+This essentially gives them a “blending pencil” that they can use similar to a traditional colored pencil.
+Since the turpentine is easier to see, you can also use a paintbrush to “paint” some of it on as well.

 Remember, there are no right or wrong ways to apply thinner.
 You simply need to try a few out and see what works for you!